Introduction to Bacon & the Art of Living

 The Polenski Letter

 My dear Son,

 There is much that we can learn from the Danish nation.
 Their food, the strange shops, elevated above the streets, the beer and the warm people.
 I realised that the culture of this amazing land is having just as big an impact on me as what I am learning about the curing of bacon.
 These people set their mind to a task and then work to achieve the goals.
 They not only learned from the Irish system of curing but took it to new heights by combining it with their powerful and unique cooperative model!
-I am learning the mechanics of a bacon curing business and spend a lot of time on the topic of saltpetre.
+I am learning the mechanics of a bacon curing business and spending a lot of time on the topic of saltpetre.
 Andreas gave me a word of caution that knowing the steps of a process and understanding the process are two different things.
-My understanding of the steps in bacon production will flow from my understanding of saltpetre.
+Deeper insights into the steps in bacon production will flow from my understanding of saltpetre.

 No sooner did I hear those words from Andreas when the ever-resourceful Jeppe presented me with the next gold nugget in my education.
 How it happened that I came to Europe at this time, is remarkable.
-It is exactly in this epoch when humans are discovering that, despite the fact that saltpetre has been used for thousands of years to cure and preserve meat, there is an even more fundamental principle behind it that stems from the composition and nature of saltpetre.
+It is exactly in this epoch when humans are discovering that, despite the fact that saltpetre has been used for thousands of years to cure and preserve meat, there is an even more fundamental principle behind it that stems from its composition and nature.
 This fundamental principle is a relative of saltpetre or sodium nitrate, called sodium nitrite.
 The “a” changes to an “i“.

 FOODS by Edward Smith

 After supper, at the Østergaard home, we follow another great Danish tradition.
 We read together every evening and discuss what was read.
 This is customary in many households.
 The Danes have a practicalness about them.
 As I have seen from their unique high school model, they never stop learning and if something works, they adopt it.
 I saw how certain mental constructs are more productive than others.
 This practice is one of the more productive ways of spending evenings.